Integrated services and consulting and community facilities use policy

 • Insurance policy

-• Staff code of conduct policy.
+• Staff code of conduct.

 Definitions

-Approved purpose: In the context of using Early Learning Victoria consulting and community spaces for service delivery, an approved purpose is any service provision that addresses the educational, recreational or cultural needs of the community and/or provides a needed service (as identified in the Early Learning Victoria centre Service integration plan) to children and families.
+Approved purpose: Any service provision that addresses the educational, recreational or cultural needs of the community and/or provides a required service to children and families.
+Required services are identified in the Early Learning Victoria centre’s Service Integration Plan.

 Updated